dkhenry/rethinkjava/README.md

 # Status
 This drivers are being worked on now and is currently in progress.
 I make no claims about the usability, stability, or safety of this code.

+## Changelog

+* 0.1 (June 2012) Initial push of project and first support for Maven
+* 0.2 (June 2012) Added the rest of the Rql language to driver and provided method to deconstruct responces.

 ## Using rethinkjava
 Add the following to your pom.xml
 ```xml